 Method 2.
 Automatic data transfer with sharing functionality

-In the checkbox appeared, type your GD account 2.
+Type the name of your second GD account.
 Then click on Advanced, and change the permission to Is Owner under Sharing settings.
+Save your changes.ission to Is Owner under Sharing settings.
 Save your changes.

-So when you sign in your GD account 2, you’ll find those materials under the section Shared with me.
+When you sign in to your GD account 2, you’ll find those materials under the section Shared with me.
 Use the filter if you want to speed up your search.
 By the way, GD won’t allow you to copy the whole folder.
 But you can select the files inside and copy and paste them to your storage.

 Lastly, you can come back to account 1 and delete the original folder from your drive.
 If you didn’t copy but extracted files, the folder should be empty this time.

 If you’re a Google Workspace user, moving your files between GD accounts is even simpler than you think.
 Just go to your settings and change the owner of your account.
 It’s very convenient when someone leaves your company, and you need to migrate their files to a new employee’s account.

 But still, it’s recommended to use a shared drive for business purposes.
 In this case, you get collective ownership and don’t depend on one person only.